-- Remarks about the physical attributes or development of anyone. (a) - Excessive attention toward a particular scholar. (b) - (c) Sending emails, text messages or letters to scholars if the content is not about school activities.
+- (a) Remarks about the physical attributes or development of anyone. - (b) Excessive attention toward a particular scholar. - (c) Sending emails, text messages or letters to scholars if the content is not about school activities.

 Acceptable and Recommended Staff/Scholar Behaviors